Why is this important?

 - you want to go to court to make an offer to pay or

-- you ask for time to pay but the person you owe money to objects.
+- you ask for time to pay but the person you owe money to objects to your offer.

 At the hearing both of you should have the opportunity to discuss the claim with the sheriff.
 In most cases the claim will be settled at this hearing.
 The sheriff will make a final judgement on the claim, known as the decree.
 If the case is not settled on the hearing date it can be continued.